patrickchirdon/echobot/README.md

 https://github.com/patrickchirdon/echobot/blob/main/crypto_custom_etf.ipynb

 make sure there is a credentials.py file in the same directory as crypto_custom_etf.ipynb (or whatever strategy you want to run).  make sure to edit the api key and the secret key in credentials.py.
 Create a new file called credentials.py and paste the contents of crypto_custom_etf.ipynb there.
 Then edit the contents of credentials.py with the api and secret keys and endpoint.
+If you do not want to upload the credentials.py file, you could copy paste the contents of credentials.py on top of the code for crypto_custom_etf.ipynb

 click the icon with the piece of paper and the up arrow on the right side of the screen, to upload credentials.py.